crikeymiles2/riot-dice/README.md

 ### Models
 * Models are 28mm miniatures, and should be mounted on bases between 20mm and 40mm.

+> [!TIP]
+> _Details such as model scale, legal base sizes and so on are entirely up to you.
+I just provide some defaults._

 * Models are defined by a set of Stats:
   * Cost: The cost, in points, to add this model to your gang.
 All models cost 5 points.
   * Move: The dice you roll for this model when they scoot.
 All have a Move of 3D6.
   * Toughness: This is the number an opponent has to roll to successfully do Big Damage to this model.
 All models have a Toughness of 3.

 > [!TIP]
-> _Details such as model scale, legal base sizes and so on are entirely up to you.
-I just provide some defaults._
+> _You might want to add other stats, and create different classes of model that have different stats than the defaults given above._

 ### Players
 Players are referred to as Bosses.
 A model's boss is the player that is controlling them.